You can ask for transportation or request a change in service for your school. You may request transportation services in the following cases:

 Once the initial set of bus stops is created, your school is responsible for the management of changes to student eligibility, and bus stops.

 A designee at your school is responsible for communicating any problems with busing to OPT.

 This can be communicated through a bus violations application or by calling OPT Customer Service at 718-392-8855.

 - Entering new students who are eligible for transportation

 - Updating, correcting, or deleting a transportation record for a student

-- Requesting the creation of a new bus stop when a new student enters the school or a current student moves
+- Requesting a new bus stop when a new student enters the school

 - Changing the location of an existing bus stop